Download Latest Magisk Zip / APK v30.6 and Magisk Manager 8.0.7 and Root your phone

 On this page, we will share the full instructions to download and install Magisk zip on your Android Phone.
 This tutorial is also for the newbies/noobs who never installed root on their phones.

-Customizing an Android smartphone and performing advanced tweaks like flashing custom kernels, custom ROMs, overclocking, and changing system settings is fun, but you need root access to your device to be able to do these.
+Customizing an Android smartphone and performing advanced tweaks like flashing custom kernels, custom ROMs, overclocking, and changing system settings is fun.
+Still, you need root access to your device to do these.
 Some time ago, SuperSU was the popular way of gaining root access on an Android smartphone be; Magisk has become the go-to way of rooting a smartphone since its release.
 You can easily manage root access with the Magisk Manager apk and implement many functionalities with the various modules available.

 There are many root apps available out there that you can use to gain root access on your Android device, but perhaps the simplest and easiest to use is Magisk.
 Magisk is an Android utility that grants you a systemless root on your Android device and manages an application called Magisk Manager.